Austroaeschna pulchra

 It inhabits streams and rivers in eastern Australia, from around Brisbane through to Victoria.

 The male Austroaeschna pulchra is a brown to black dragonfly with yellow, green or blue markings; while the female is brown with yellow markings.
 They appear similar to the Carnarvon darner, Austroaeschna muelleri.

+Etymology

+The genus name Austroaeschna combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Aeshna, a genus of dragonflies.

+The species name pulchra is derived from the Latin pulcher ("beautiful"), likely referring to a marking on the abdomen.